hakobtp/blog/postgresql/transaction/9_VACUUM.md

 but the table was still taking space for 2 million rows, just with half of it empty and reusable.

 4) Next, we updated the rows again, creating 1 million new versions.
-This time, PostgreSQL did not need to grow the table, because it reused the internal free space from the previous cleanup—even though that space was scattered across many pages.↳
+This time, PostgreSQL did not need to grow the table, because it reused the internal free space from the previous cleanup—even though that space was scattered across many pages.

 > 📌 **In short:** **VACUUM** didn’t shrink the file, but it recycled the storage, so PostgreSQL could keep working without using more disk space.